MRS CHU'S STORY

 Mei-Ling ‘Lola’ Poon was born judgmental.
 She was also born in the Year of the Rat.

 While Lola Poon was healthy and of average weight at birth, she gained minimal weight through the first six months of her life because she simply refused to feed.
 Even when she was clearly hungry, and quite frankly desperately in need of nourishment, Lola adamantly would not drink her mother's breast milk.
-The doctors suspected Lola may have an intestinal malabsorption syndrome, or perhaps a mild case of pyloric stenosis, but the absence of vomiting and diarrhea, and a normal upper GI endoscopy, made these diagnoses unlikely.
+The doctors suspected Lola may have an intestinal malabsorption syndrome, or perhaps a mild case of pyloric stenosis, but the absence of vomiting and diarrhea, and a normal upper GI endoscopy and biopsy, made these diagnoses unlikely.
 Lola Poon was simply a willful infant.
 She’d steadfastly decided that she didn’t like the taste of her mother’s milk—nor nine out of ten of the baby formulas that were on the market at the time.
 Months later, having finally found the one milk formula that she would actually drink, Lola started putting on weight, and she bounced back to a generous 150% of her expected body weight by the time she was twelve months old; it was as if she was stocking up in case her precious perfect milk formula might no longer be available in the future.

 Soon after Lola’s second birthday, her mother, Mei-Yee, went through another round of frustration with little Mei-Ling: toilet training.
 For no reason that Mei-Yee could determine, Lola simply would not open her bowels when given the opportunity to do so.
 The outcome of this new form of defiance was some prolonged and very painful bouts of constipation that required a number of visits to the emergency room, many doses of laxatives, and the occasional suppository to clear.

 By the time Lola turned three, Mei-Yee had noticed other disturbing behavioral issues also.
 When Lola would play, she would line up her collection of dolls—as well as those of her older sister, Sui-Feng ‘Hilary’—arranged in order from smallest to tallest, and she would shout orders at them.
 More disturbing was Lola’s habit of punishing the dolls who didn’t do as she commanded.
 The non-compliant dolls would be positioned facing the corner of the room with their hands pinned—with clothes pegs—behind their backs, for days at a time.
 When questioned what they’d done wrong, Lola would simply say, “They haven’t learned how to play properly yet.
 They will, though.
-They just need some alone time.”
+They just need to some alone time.”

 Despite Hilary being three years Lola’s senior, she was always afraid of her.
 The two siblings never played together despite sharing a room for the first five years of Lola’s life.
 For her fifth birthday Lola insisted that the Poon family move to a larger apartment—one with three bedrooms.
 She got her way, of course.
 Lola always got her way.
 No one in the small Poon family was willing to disagree with Lola.
 They all knew what the consequences of such action would bring; the wrath of Lola was not something any of them would ever choose voluntarily.